 - Contacting the NHLBI Health Information Center for resources or help identifying patient support groups.

 Take steps to care for your lungs.
 For example, talk with your doctor about getting a pneumococcal pneumonia vaccine and a yearly influenza or flu shot.
 Visit the Centers for Disease Control and Prevention (CDC) Web pages for more information about:

 If you have LAM, taking good care of your health is important.
 Your doctor may recommend you adopt the following healthy lifestyle changes, many of which are also heart-healthy.

 - Make healthy eating choices.

 - Quit smoking.
 Talk to your doctor about programs and products that can help you quit smoking.
 If you have trouble quitting smoking on your own, consider joining a support group.
 Many hospitals, workplaces, and community groups offer classes to help people quit smoking.
 Ask your family members and friends to support you in your efforts to quit.

 Also, check with your doctor before traveling by air or traveling to areas where medical attention isn't readily available.
 Also, talk to your doctor before traveling to places where the amount of oxygen in the air is low.

-Most doctors don't recommend birth control pills containing estrogen to women who have LAM.
-Talk to your doctor about birth control options.
+Most doctors don't recommend birth control pills containing estrogen to women who have LAM because estrogen is thought to contribute to or worsen LAM.
+If you have LAM, talk to your doctors about birth control options.